gilch/hissp/docs/macro_tutorial.rst

    The ``:`` directs it to dump into the module's global namespace.
    The `prelude<hissp.macros._macro_.prelude>`
    macro overwrites your ``_macro_`` namespace (if any) with a copy of the bundled one.
-   Any macros you've defined in there are lost.
+   Any references you've defined in there will be lost.
    In Lissp files, the prelude is meant to be used before any definitions, when it is used at all.
    Likewise, in the REPL, enter it first, or be prepared to re-enter your definitions.